gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `modify(e, 'no_clip', boolean)`

 Sets if the entity obeys any collisions, including collisions with the terrain and basic physics.
-Not affecting players, since they are controlled client side
+Not affecting players, since they are controlled client side.

 ### `modify(e, 'effect', name, duration?, amplifier?, show_particles?, show_icon?)`

 Applies status effect to the living entity.
 Takes several optional parameters, which default to `0`, `true` and `true`.
-If no duration is specified, or it is null or 0, the effect is removed.
+If no duration is specified, or if it's null or 0, the effect is removed.

 ### `modify(e, 'home', null), modify(e, 'home', block, distance?), modify(e, 'home', x, y, z, distance?)`